Changes to the Disability services during the COVID-19 situation

 Make an appointment

-The SC4 campus is closed to students and the general public through April 5, 2020.
+The SC4 campus is closed to students and the general public through May 8, 2020.
 At this time we are not taking face to face appointments, but you can schedule an online appointment.

 NCCSD Clearinghouse and Resource Library